MicrosoftEdge/WebView2Feedback/specs/TryUpdateRuntime.md

   /// The TryUpdateRuntime method is only supported for an installed Edge WebView2
   /// Runtime.
 When running a fixed version Edge WebView2 Runtime or non stable
   /// channel Edge browser, this API will return `HRESULT_FROM_WIN32(ERROR_NOT_SUPPORTED)`.
-  /// There could only be one active TryUpdateRuntime operation, calling the API
+  /// There could only be one active TryUpdateRuntime operation, calling this API
   /// before completed handler for previous call is invoked will fail with
   /// `HRESULT_FROM_WIN32(ERROR_BUSY)`.
-  /// Calling the API repeatedly in a short period of time, will also fail with
+  /// Calling this API repeatedly in a short period of time, will also fail with
   /// `HRESULT_FROM_WIN32(ERROR_BUSY)`.
 Don't call the API more than 3 times
   /// within 5 minutes.
   /// The TryUpdateRuntime operation is associated with the CoreWebView2Environment